Real Wood Floors

 When Selecting the Perfect Hardwood Floor

 There are five categories to choose from that we install.
 All unfinished hardwood flooring that we install is NOFMA graded.
 The National Oak Flooring Manufacturers Association sets the standards in grading & milling so the consumer will get a consistent product wherever they purchase oak flooring that carries their seal throughout the states.
-Most of the better saw mills carrier the NOFMA graded seal.
-You won’t fine the NOFMA graded seal in the big box stores, yes the material may be cheaper but their will be a noticeable difference in the quality & look of the floor.
+Most of the better saw mills carry the NOFMA graded seal.
+You won’t find the NOFMA graded seal in the big box stores, yes, the material may be cheaper but there will be a noticeable difference in the quality & look of the floor.

 → Unfinished Solid Wood Flooring

 gives you a great opportunity for customization.
 You select the species, stains, and finish to customize the flooring to your space.
 This is the most popular and traditional floor.
 Suitable for above grade only in the bedrooms, living room, dining room, hallways, foyers, and kitchens are excellent for unfinished flooring.

 not only enhances any room but provides you with a factory finish warranty of up to 25 years.
 There is a wide variety of flooring in almost any species of wood.
 Bedrooms, living room, dining’s room hallways, foyers, and kitchens, are excellent for Prefinished wood floors.
 It provides a very clean & contemporary look.
 The benefit is no sanding or staining.
 We take it out of the box, install it and you’re ready to go.

 → Engineered Wood Flooring